Josh Gibson Foundation

 Pittsburgh PA, January 12, 2021 – As part of its continued efforts surrounding the Negro Leagues Centennial Anniversary, The Josh Gibson Foundation announced today that it will debut a series of webinars featuring local and national historians, authors and other industry professionals, to discuss various aspects of the Negro Leagues.

-Register in advance for 2/20/21 webinar
+Register in advance for 1/15/22 webinar

-Speaker: Thomas E. Kern
+Speaker: Sean Gibson and Thomas Kern

 Bio: Thomas E. Kern was born and raised in Southwest Pennsylvania.
 Listening to the mellifluous voices of Bob Prince and Jim Woods, how could one not become a lifelong Pirates fan?
 Tom has been a SABR member dating back to the mid-1980s and most recently has become committed to sharing the stories of Negro League greats, both through SABR’s Bio Project and in support of the work of the Josh Gibson Foundation.

 Register in advance for 3/26/22 webinar

 Title: Josh Gibson in Puerto Rico

 Bio: Jorge Colón-Delgado.
 Born in Santurce, Puerto Rico, he has been researching the history of baseball in Puerto Rico for the past two decades.
 In 2003, he was appointed Official Historian of the Puerto Rico Professional Baseball League.
 Author of seven books and one short film, he is Editor of beisbol101.com and negroleaguerspuertorico.com.

 Title: 1926 Negro League World Series: Atlantic City Bacharach Giants versus Chicago American Giants